Bloated, Delayed, Over-Engineered: Why Global Procurement Suites Miss the Mark

 • Consistent contract metadata

-This supports better sourcing decisions, risk visibility, and downstream automation.
+This foundation enables better sourcing decisions, improvedrisk visibility, and scalable automation.

-The focus shifts from what the software can do to what the users want to do — faster, simpler, smarter.
+The focus shifts from what the software can do to whatusers need to do faster and better.

 • Supplier onboarding speed